He’s been called “the greatest investor in history”…

 Sorry again: turns out it’s actually just Warren Buffett…

-This weekend the Berkshire Hathaway Annual Meeting returns for the second straight year to its Omaha-based, non-virtual format.
+This weekend the Berkshire Hathaway Annual Meeting returns for the third straight year to its Omaha-based, non-virtual format.

 But with one significant change.